Château of Blois: King Francis I

-Since King Louis XII was very committed in the Italian campaigns, which imported the Renaissance movement into Blois, this wing architecture and ornamentation are marked by Italian influence.
+Since King Louis XII was very committed in the Italian Wars, which imported the Renaissance movement into Blois, this wing's architecture and ornamentation are marked by Italian influence.
 In the middle, there is the monumental spiral staircase, covered with fine bas-relief sculptures and looking out onto the château's central court.
-These monumental staircases served as a draft for those of the château of Chambord, built a few years later.
+These monumental staircases served as a draft for those of the Château de Chambord, built a few years later.
 Behind this wing is the "Lodges Façade" (Façade des Loges in French), characterised by a series of disconnected niches.

 King Henry III

-Driven from Paris during the French Wars of Religion, King Henry III got refugee in Blois, and summoned Estates General meetings there in 1576 and 1588.
-On 23 December 1588, King's arch-enemy since the Day of the Barricades, Henry I, Duke of Guise, was assassinated.
-The following day, Duke's brother, Louis II, Cardinal of Guise was also murdered within the château.
+Driven from Paris during the French Wars of Religion, King Henry III took refuge in Blois, and summoned the Estates General meetings there in 1576 and 1588.
+On 23 December 1588, the King's arch-enemy from the Day of the Barricades, Henry I, Duke of Guise, was assassinated by the King's bodyguard.
+The following day, the King also had the Duke's brother, Louis II, Cardinal of Guise, murdered within the château.